biocorecrg/vectorQC/README.md

     nextflow run main.nf --help

-For the test run, the only parameter you might want to change is the email address, if you want to recieve an email upon finishing the run.
-The e-mail will come with the MultiQC report attached.
+For the test run, the only parameter you might want to change is the email address if you want to recieve an email upon finishing the run.
+The e-mail will arrive with the MultiQC report attached.

-Below are all parameters in params.config are explain one by one.
+Below all parameters in params.config are explained in detail.

 -----
 ## Input parameters
 ### Reads
-**!!Important!!** when specifying the parameters **reads** by command line you should use **"quotation marks"** if not the * will be translated in the first file.
-Be careful with the way you name the file since filenames can vary among facilities, machines etc.
+**!!Important!!** when specifying the parameters **reads** by command line you should use **"quotation marks"**.
+Be careful with file names as the naming can vary among facilities, instruments, etc.

 ### Common enzymes
-A list of restriction enzymes that are supposed to cut within our vectors.
+A list of restriction enzymes for the vectors.

 ### Multiconfig
-This is the yaml file required by multiQC to group together the information.
-You can modify or eventually add some information as description.
+This is the yaml-file required by multiQC to group together the information.
+You can modify or eventually add some information in this file.

 ### Features
 The fasta file downloaded by **Plasmapper** tool (http://wishart.biology.ualberta.ca/PlasMapper/).
 The fasta header is formatted in this way: